First discussions took place when a group of Returned Servicemen were sitting around a table having a glass of ale.

 Since 1972, as foreseen, the need for Welfare in the district increases each year.

-Reservoir Sub-Branch has also purchased high quality accommodation in the form of four living units for the disadvantaged.
+Reservoir Sub-Branch has also purchased high quality accommodation in the form of three living units for the disadvantaged.

 Based on demand and as finances allow, we plan to purchase further accommodation for those in need.